A lively town square in Santa Gertrudis with locals and tourists enjoying the sunshine

 When it comes to nightlife in Santa Gertrudis, the focus is on enjoying late-night dinners and drinks in a relaxed, family-friendly setting.
 While the town doesn’t have clubs, it’s perfect for unwinding with loved ones.

 Bar Costa is the go-to spot for a late-night drink, offering a cozy atmosphere where you can sip on a glass of wine or a cocktail.
-Meanwhile, the kids can indulge in some delicious ice cream from the parlor next door, making it a perfect evening out for everyone.
+Meanwhile, the kids can indulge in some delicious ice cream from the parlour next door, making it a perfect evening out for everyone.
 Enjoy the slower pace and the charm of this wonderful little town, and take a well-deserved break from the island’s club scene.